-Guidance for Incorporating Sea Level Rise into Capital Planning in San Francisco Sea Level Rise Checklist

 SECTION 2 - Risk Assessment for Projects identified as vulnerable to sea level rise or temporary coastal flooding.
 18. What is the anticipated level of DAMAGE to the project/asset(s)?

-Low Damage: Asset(s) could be repaired/ partially replaced Moderate Damage: Asset(s) would require complete replacement or very costly repairs High Damage: Asset(s) would not repairable or replaceable in the existing location Unknown

-Please explain briefly

-19. What is the level of DISRUPTION?

-- Low: no or little disruption in service or function - Moderate: disruption in service or function that doesn't threaten public health & safety (non-critical) High: disruption of service and/or function that threatens public health & safety (critical) - High: disruption of service and/or function that threatens public health & safety (critical Unknown

-Please explain briefly

-20. What are the COSTS (to replace/repair or for health & safety)?

-- Low: no or little cost to return asset(s) or minor secondary service disruption costs - Moderate: moderate costs to repair/ replace asset(s) - High: high costs to fully replace asset(s) in new location and/ or high secondary costs attributed to asset being out of service - Unknown
+Low Damage: Asset(s) could be repaired/ partially replaced Moderate Damage: Asset(s) would require complete replacement or very costly repairs High Dam High Damage: Asset(s) would not repairable or replaceable in the existing location Please explain briefly\: 19.
+What is the level of DISRUPTION?
+Low: no or little disruption in service or function Moderate: disruption in service or function that doesn't threaten public health & safety (non-critical) High: disruption of service and/or function that threatens public health & safety (critical) Unknown Please explain briefly\: 20.
+What are the COSTS (to replace/repair or for health & safety)?
+Low: no or little cost to return asset(s) or minor secondary service disruption costs Moderate: moderate costs to repair/ replace asset(s) High: high costs to fully replace asset(s) in new location and/ or high secondary costs attributed to asset being out of service Unknown Please explain briefly\ If all answers to Section 2, Questions 18, 19, and 20 are Low, project likely has sufficient adaptation planning.

-Please explain briefly:

-If all answers to Section 2, Questions 18, 19, and 20 are Low, project likely has sufficient adaptation planning.
 If any answers are Medium, additional adaptation planning may be required.
 If any answers are High, alternatives should be considered.

-21. Please briefly summarize sea level rise adaptation measures associated with this project or program:
+21. Please briefly summarize sea level rise adaptation measures associated with this project or program\: 22.
+Additional Comments\: \(If more space is required, please provide on separate page)

-22. Additional Comments:

-(If more space is required, please provide on separate page)
+Date prepared:

-Department Name: Project ID (if available): Date prepared:
+Department Name: \\\\ Project ID (if available): \